steven-buytaert/snippets/README.md

 * txt-tr-utils: a small set of in place text transformation functions.
 They are all very simple.
 None of them implement any checking for the buffer size being large enough.

+* cc-types: a set of utilities to create, manipulate and analyze structure types, union types and bitsets.
+Could prove useful in code generation tools.
+Can cluster fields that are governed by the same member for size, together.
+Can optimize a type to avoid padding as much as possible, by reordering members.
+No sample code.